hacktoberfest-unicam/awesome-hacktoberfest-aluminum-ape/algoritmi/pack_problem/README.md

-Hai uno zaino che può contenere n kg, dei piccoli blocchi da A kg e dei grandi blocchi da B kg.
-Bisogna trovare il numero esatto di piccoli e grandi blocchi in modo tale da ottenere esattamente n kg.
-Ridare un array (di lunghezza 2) di interi.
+You have a backpack that can hold n kg, small A kg blocks and large B kg blocks.
+It is necessary to find the exact number of small and large blocks in order to obtain exactly n kg.
+Return an array (of length 2) of integers.
-# {numero piccoli blocchi, numero grandi blocchi}.
+# {number of small blocks, number of large blocks}.